• Messages

 What you own

-• Container image quality and runtime hardening.
-Anthropic does not inspect or verify your container image.
+• Sandbox image quality and runtime hardening.
+Anthropic does not inspect or verify your sandbox image.
 Follow best practices such as dropping unnecessary Linux capabilities, running as a non-root user, and using a read-only root filesystem.

 • Network egress controls.
-Your container's network access is determined by your VPC and firewall rules.
+Your sandbox's network access is determined by your VPC and firewall rules.
 Without egress restrictions, a compromised tool execution can reach arbitrary external hosts.
 Restrict outbound traffic to only the endpoints your tools require.

 • Service key storage and rotation.
 The environment service key (ANTHROPIC_ENVIRONMENT_KEY) authorizes polling your environment's work queue and submitting results back to sessions.
-Store it in a secrets manager, not in environment files or container images.
+Store it in a secrets manager, not in environment files or sandbox images.
 Rotate it immediately if you suspect exposure.

 What Anthropic cannot do for you